SatisfactoryServerManager/SSMCloud/docs/getting-started.md

 -   Windows Server 2019 and above (Standalone only)
 -   Ubuntu 22.04 and above
 -   Debian 10 and above

+## Creating a Server

+Creating a new server can be done using the <a href="/dashboard/server">Servers Page</a>

+To create a new server click the `Create New Server` button.
+You will then be presented the Create New Server wizard

+**Configuration Tab**

+-   Server Name - The logical name of the server.
+-   Server Port - The port that Satisfactory Server will run with.
+-   Server Memory - The amount of Memory the server can use. (**Docker Install Only**)
+-   Admin Password - The Satisfactory Server admin password
+-   Client Password - The Satisfactory Server client password

+Once filled in click the next button.

+**Install Command Tab**

+This tab will disable the install command for your operating system, it will be prepopulated with the information and you just need to copy and paste the command.

+Once you have run the command in click the next button.

+**Progress Tab**

+The server is now created and will run a set of tasks to complete the install process (installing satisfactory, starting the server, claiming the server, setting the passwords, etc.)

+Once you have created the server, you will get a success message.

 ### Running the install scripts